Kilarin/compassgps/README.txt

 [url]https://forum.minetest.net/mmdb/mod/compassgps/[/url]

 [b]Changelog:[/b]
-2.1 cgpsmap_marked notincreative and defaults to default on /giveme 2.0 maps so you can exchange bookmarks between players 1.9 corrected undeclared global variables to avoid warnings.
+2.2 current position option in bookmark list when writing to map (Miner95 contribution) 2.1 cgpsmap_marked notincreative and defaults to default on /giveme 2.0 maps so you can exchange bookmarks between players (TeTpaAka initial contribution) 1.9 corrected undeclared global variables to avoid warnings.
 1.8 changed register_craft to compassgps:0 for unified inventory compatibility
 1.7 fixed bug causing crash on first load of formspec in multiplayer